Skip to content

 • Plan version snapshots capture exercise IDs (not exercise content), so the current exercise state is always shown

-• Video performance: When a patient watches an exercise video, the frontend sends the full media event lifecycle (session_start, heartbeat, buffering_start/end, milestone, session_end) to POST /v1/media/events.
-Stored in ClickHouse media_sessions.
-See ../../telemetry/media-events.md for the event specification.
-Consent: Level 2+.
+• Video engagement: When a patient watches an exercise video, the Patient Portal sends the standard media event lifecycle (session_start, heartbeat, buffering_start/end, milestone, session_end) to POST /v1/media/events on the Telemetry API.
+Server-side aggregation writes media_session_metrics + media_buffering_events (Postgres, monthly partitioned).
+See ../../telemetry/media-events.md for the event spec.
+Consent: analytics per-purpose flag.

 With S3/CDN